DataStax-Academy/ac201-labs/lab09-inserts-updates-deletes/steps/step01.md

 Take a look at the results.
 There is only one score for Dave.
 There was an error in the week 2 insert statement.
-The week was set to `1` instead of '2'.
+The week was set to `1` instead of `2`.
 This is an example of an *upsert* in Cassandra.
-Cassandra did not reject the insert even though the primary key was lready in the database!
+Cassandra did not reject the insert even though the primary key was already in the database!

 `INSERT INTO scores (team, player, week, score)`
 `  VALUES ('SA', 'Dave', 1, 442);`